T0RNATO/scute/pdoc/documentation/functions.md

 ```

 ## Macros
-To define a macro function (1.20.1 snapshots+), give your function an argument.
+To define a macro function (1.20.2+), give your function an argument.
 This represents the nbt compound that is passed in.
 ```python
 @func()
 def myFunction(args):